 An effective personal statement should:

 - Give special insight into the applicant's background, culture, academic prowess, and moral character.

-- Are free of spelling and grammatical errors.
+- Be free of spelling and grammatical errors.

 - Offer a persuasive, professional, concise argument for why the candidate is worthy of admission.

-- Demonstrate detailed knowledge about Marymount College and a genuine desire to be admitted.
+- Demonstrate detailed knowledge about Marymount California University and a genuine desire to be admitted.

 - Offer additional, supplemental information not found elsewhere in the application.

 - Address any breaks in continuous education, judicial action taken against the student, enrollment in non-traditional schooling, a low GPA, etc..

 There is no minimum or maximum page limit; however, two or three double-spaced pages is usually sufficient.

 For more information and suggestions, please reference our admission blog.